caretdashcaret/MeshRepairFor3DPrinting/README.md

 I assume convergence to a repaired mesh.
 Please email me if this is not the case.
 I'd love to find a non-converging case.

-I created functionality to remove multiple shells, through boolean intersection, but due to Blender's use of the Carve library, it sometimes will crash when intersecting certain objects (or will fail silently unless you inspect the terminal console).
-I've disabled it for now.
-It definitely works for with simple meshes but fails my complex mesh test.
-This is not a huge problem, as the repair will produce a mesh that passes standard checks like netfabb.

-I've also disabled reduction of polygons, through decimation.
-Still deciding if this should be left up to the user or have it be a part of mesh repair.
-Polygon reduction is important if there's a polygon cap on the slicer, or in general, increases the speed which the slicer generates G-code for 3D printers.

 To Run
 -------------